 How Cornershop Creative Can Help You With Digital Fundraising

 It’s hard doing anything alone, but online fundraising can be particularly tough.

-At Cornershop Creative, we’re a nonprofit website design agency that offers dozens of years of combined fundraising and campaign implementation experience to provide powerful insights into what resonates with donors online.
-We can connect you with copywriters, designers, and other fundraising experts to help you create everything from carefully-crafted campaign messages to breathtaking visual designs.
+Across our team of 31, Cornershop Creative brings more than 100 years of combined fundraising and campaign implementation experience to the table to provide powerful insights into what resonates with donors online.
+We can connect you with copywriters, designers, developers, and other fundraising experts to help you:

-Clever and unique campaigns are the most successful, and a strong nonprofit fundraising consultant can make sure you have the best campaigns for your supporters.
+Clever and unique digital fundraising campaigns are the most successful, and having a talented nonprofit web design consultant on your side can make sure you have the best campaigns for your supporters.

-After the initial campaign launch, we’ll continue to support you through detailed reporting and analysis on your campaigns that will help guide your future fundraising endeavors.
+And, when you work with us, our partnership goes beyond the initial campaign launch.
+We’ll continue to support you through reporting and analysis on your campaigns that will help guide your future fundraising endeavors.